 Finance Business Analysts are multi-talented individuals that support a wide array of business initiatives to deliver financial and operational insights that will ultimately help to drive performance across the business.

-The role of Business Analyst generally comes with a generous salary.
+The role of a Business Analyst generally comes with a generous salary.
 This is because it is a role that requires a strong analytical background, attention to detail, and the ability to simplify complex data into meaningful information for the stakeholders that they support.

 Finance Business Analysts will need to have the following three skills to be able to perform their role.